JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 ```

 Since `Dates` is a standard library it comes bundled in the system image.
 In
-fact, `Dates` is already "loaded" when starting Julia, the effect of running
+fact, `Dates` is already "loaded" when starting Julia.
+The effect of running
 `using Dates` just makes the module available in the `Main` module namespace
 which is what the REPL evaluates in.